boveus/hyrax-wiki/Using-Sidekiq-with-Sufia.md

 Install the gem: `bundle install`

 ## Enable Sidekiq ActiveJob adapter
 ActiveJob support a [series of adapters](http://api.rubyonrails.org/classes/ActiveJob/QueueAdapters.html), the default being `:async`.
-In order to configure ActiveJob to use the Sidekiq adapter, we need to update the `config/application.rb` and insert the following to set the adapter.
+In order to configure ActiveJob to use the Sidekiq adapter, we need to update `config/application.rb` in our application and insert the following to set the adapter:

 ```
 class Application  < Rails::Application